tendermint/spec/rfc/006-backfill-blocks.md

 This would be sent across the existing blockchain channel.
 The advantage with this setup is that all backfill data is within the same domain, making it easier to coordinate both verification of block and state data.

+Similarly to fast sync, backfill will keep track of the peers base height, thus termination is either 1) reaching the retain height, 2) reaching the lowest height of all peers, or 3) a suitable timeout if peers aren't responding or not responding quick enough.

 ## Alternative Solutions